HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/deployment/installation.md

       dx: true
 ```

-## Install command
+## Running the install command

-To run the installation of your prepared configurations using Helm, refer to the [Install commands](../../../../deployment/install/container/helm_deployment/helm_install_commands#install-commands).
+To run the installation of your prepared configurations using Helm, refer to the [Install commands](../../../../deployment/install/container/helm_deployment/helm_install_commands.md#install-commands).

 ## Enabling and disabling manually